anil-ai2/devops-cloud/ansible/ansible-workshop.md

 # create a new directory with 755 permisssions using file module on all "group1servers"
 ansible -i ./ansible-inventory.ini group1servers -m file -a "path=/home/ncodeitadm/abc state=directory mode=0755"

+# ssh to "ncodeitubnt2" server and check if the directory is actually created
+ssh ncodeitadm@ncodeitubnt2
+cd /home/ncodeitadm
+ls -ltr             # you should see abc directory.
+You can check other servers also exit                # get back to "ncodeitubnt1" , our ansible-controller server again
+#

+cd $HOME/ansible-controller

 # copy a file from controller to a group of nodes in inventory
 ansible -i ./ansible-inventory.ini group2servers -m copy -a "src=/etc/hosts dest=/tmp/etc-hosts-from-controller"
 ```